MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/skip-change-due.md

 This topic describes how to skip the **Change due** dialog in the point of sale (POS) when a transaction is paid in full and there's no change due.

-## Overview

-With the prevalence of use of credit cards for payments at the POS, most transactions don't require change to be provided to the customer.
-In Commerce, you can configure POS so that the  **Change due** dialog is skipped unless there's actually change due back to the customer.
+For payments at the POS there is now a greater prevalence of credit usage, as most transactions don't require change to be provided to the customer.
+In Dynamics 365 Commerce, you can configure POS so that the  **Change due** dialog is skipped unless there's actually change due back to the customer.
 The **Change due** dialog will also be shown if the receipt format for gift receipts is configured to print **As required**.
-When gift receipts are configured to print **As required**, the option to print a gift receipt is included in the **Change due** dialog, superseding the **Skip change due** configuration.
+When gift receipts are configured to print **As required**, the option to print a gift receipt is included in the **Change due** dialog, overriding the **Skip change due** configuration.

 ## Configure **Change due**

-The property you need to configure to skip the **Change due** dialog is found in the **Functionality profile** level- a store level setting.
+The property you need to configure to skip the **Change due** dialog is found in the **Functionality profile** level, which is a store-level setting.
 To configure the property, do the following.
 1. Search for the **Functionality profile** for the store where the dialog should be skipped.
 1. Open the functionality profile for the target store and select **Edit**.
 1. Expand the **Functions** FastTab.
 Under the **Terminal** subheading, in the **Change due** field, select **Skip when zero**.
 1. Select **Save** and then run the **1070** channel configuration distribution schedule.
-1. Once the changes are synchronized, log out of the POS and log back in.
+1. After the changes are synchronized, sign out of the POS and sign back in.
 Make a transaction that has no change due to the customer to verify that the **Change due** dialog isn't displayed.